 In February 2009, FINRA informed broker-dealers that sell shares of non-exchange-traded REITs that broker-dealers may not report, in a customer account statement, an estimated value per share that is developed from data more than 18 months old once an offering closes.
-To assist broker-dealers in complying with the FINRA notice, on February 26, 2015, as stated above, the board of directors of Lightstone I established an estimated value of Lightstone I common stock of \$11.82 per share after allocations to an affiliate of its sponsor, as a holder of subordinated profits interests in its operating partnership as of September 30, 2014 and on November 9, 2012, as stated above, the board of directors of Lightstone II confirmed the offering price of \$10.00 per share based upon Lightstone II's estimated net asset value per share of \$10.00.
+To assist broker-dealers in complying with the FINRA notice, on March 22, 2016, as stated above, the board of directors of Lightstone I established an estimated value of Lightstone I common stock of \$11.80 per share after allocations to an affiliate of its sponsor, as a holder of subordinated profits interests in its operating partnership as of September 30, 2015 and on March 22, 2016, Lightstone II's board of directors determined and approved an estimated net asset value per share of its common stock of \$10.13 after allocations to an affiliate of the sponsor as holder of subordinated profits interests in its operating partnership as of December 31, 2015.
 The shares of Lightstone I and Lightstone II were originally sold at a gross offering price of \$10.00 per share.
 The current fair values of the shares of common stock may be higher or lower than their estimated values.
 There currently is no public market for the shares of Lightstone I or Lightstone II's common stock and neither program expects one to develop.
 Lightstone I and Lightstone II currently have no plans to list their respective shares of common stock on a national securities exchange or over-the-counter market, or to include their respective shares of common stock for quotation on any national securities market.
 Accordingly, it is not possible to determine the market values of the respective shares of common stock.
 Privately negotiated sales and sales through intermediaries currently are the only means available to a common stockholder to liquidate an investment in shares of Lightstone I's or Lightstone II's common stock.

-Lightstone III is not yet required to report an estimated value per share.
+On May 13, 2016, Lightstone III's board of directors established an estimated value per share of \$9.50 as of March 31, 2016.
 There currently is no public market for the shares of Lightstone III, and the program does not expect one to develop.